nicolasleenaerts/NLML/README.md

 ## Getting started
 As of yet, the functions have not been included in an R package.
 Therefore, you need to follow these steps to use the functions:

-1. Download the the functions you are interested in to a local folder
+1. Download the functions you are interested in to a local folder

 2. Source the functions: \
 `setwd('/User/test/NLML')` \